moralesn/moralesn.github.io/_posts/2015-02-23-stata-help.md

----
+﻿---
 layout: post
 title: Stata Workshops
 ---

-[Stata](http://www.stata.com/) is a statistical software wiely used in the academic and in some segements of the coorporate community.
+[Stata](http://www.stata.com/) is a statistical software widely used in the academic and in some segements of the coorporate community.
 The [following](https://github.com/moralesn/stata_workshopsblob/master/README.md) series stemmed from my experience teaching statistical analysis and modeling at the graduate level.
 They cover best data management, data manipulation, visualization, and statistical modeling practices.
-The following are some of the brief examples of workshops I have taught included under the link:
+The following are some of the brief examples of workshops I have taught included under the download section:

-Stata Workshops
+##Stata Workshops

 *Normal Distributions